 You will also be glad to see that Vipre Antivirus updates their database frequently.
 From checking every 15 minutes to once daily, the system has you covered.
 Additionally, you will appreciate that you can set the total scan times for a specific time of the day to once week.
 If you are busy doing something online, that can be a real benefit.
 No one wants their game, movie, TV show, or other things to grind to a halt because of antivirus scanning.

 For the best security, we suggest you go with Vipre Ultimate Security.
 That way, you can take advantage of real-time antivirus and ransomware protection along with VPN on up to 10 devices.
-When you choose that option, you save with a price of $48.99 for a year.
-That works out to $4.08 or so a month and is a great deal when you compare it to the regular price of $139.99.
+When you choose that option, you save with a price of $83.99 for a year.
+That works out to less than $7 a month and is a great deal when you compare it to the regular price of $139.99.

 #3 – AVG Internet Security